syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Binding.md

 ---
-title: Data binding with Spreadsheet widget for Syncfusion Essential ASP.NET MVC
+title: Data binding with Spreadsheet widget | Essential ASP.NET MVC
 description: How to perform Data Binding and configure its properties like dataSource, query etc.
 platform: ejmvc
 control: Spreadsheet